leanprover/presentations/20170116_POPL/assoc/README.md

   but this is not the point of this mini tutorial.

-- [flat_assoc.lean](flat_assoc.lean): In this example, we demonstrate how to write a tactic to "flat" nested applications of associative operators.
+- [flat_assoc.lean](flat_assoc.lean): In this example, we demonstrate how to write a tactic to "flatten" nested applications of associative operators.
 This tactic uses only the basic primitives, and does not rely on the Lean simplifier.

 - [flat_assoc_trace.lean](flat_assoc_trace.lean): In this example, we show